FAForever/wiki-pages/Play/Client/Coop-Missions.md

 These assessments provide insights into the relative difficulty of each mission when M28AI is employed, helping players gauge potential challenges and strategize accordingly.

-### Other notes
+## Other Notes

-- See the [Custom AI](https://wiki.faforever.com/en/Development/AI/Custom-AIs) section for further details on using Custom AI.
+- For more information on using Custom AI, refer to the [Custom AI](https://wiki.faforever.com/en/Development/AI/Custom-AIs) section.
-- Custom AI are unlikely to be tested regularly on campaign maps, meaning it is possible that changes to the AI and/or to FAF could result in unexpected issues or bugs.
+- Custom AIs may not undergo regular testing on campaign maps, which could lead to unexpected issues or bugs due to changes in the AI or FAF system.
-- If you encounter bugs when using a custom AI in campaign, please contact the mod author via discord with further details (e.g. in the case of M28AI please contact maudlin27, and include the replayID and a summary of the issue).
+- If you encounter bugs while using a Custom AI in campaigns, please contact the mod author via Discord.
+For M28AI, please reach out to maudlin27 and include the replay ID along with a summary of the issue for assistance.